A jet ski engine has many similarities to your car and truck engines, but they vary on many things.

-Jet skis do not have an alternator and instead use a stator for their charging system.
+Jet skis do not use an Alternator, and instead they use a stator for the charging system.

-A stator works very similar to an alternator, both charge your battery, but a stator is more focused on maintaining the charge (“trickle charge the battery“).
+A stator works very similar, both charge your battery, but a stator is more focused on maintaining the charge (“trickle charge the battery“).

-A stator is mostly used on smaller engines like jet skis because they don’t take up as much room, simpler, and they can be stored inside the engine block.
+A stator is mostly used on smaller engines because they don’t take up as much room, “simpler”, and they can be stored inside the engine block.
 I consider this as a huge advantage, especially in such wet and rough environments.

-A motorcycle stator and jet ski stator are similar, in fact, some manufacturers repurpose motorcycle engines for watercraft.
+A motorcycle stator and jet ski stator are similar, in fact, some manufacturers repurpose motorcycle engines.

-There are 3 reasons why a stator is used over an alternator.
+There are 3 reasons why a stator is used.

-A stator is a simplified alternator that produces just enough power for small engines with batteries.
+A stator is a simplified alternator that produces just enough power for small engines with electric start.

-Saving weight, cost, and keeping it simple is the goal with jet ski manufacturers, and thus they use stators over alternators.
+Saving weight, cost, and keeping it simple is the goal, and thus they use stators.

 Stator Vs. Alternator